CovHack/info.covhack.org/src/content/has/fires.md

 image: /images/fire_point.png
 ---

-We aren't expecting fires, so if you here the fire alarm go off, head to the assembly point.
+We aren't expecting fires, so if you hear the fire alarm go off, head to the assembly point.